PyMVPA/PyMVPA/doc/source/tutorial_classifiers.rst

 algorithm?
 In this case another nice feature of PyMVPA comes into play.
 All classifiers implement a common interface that makes them easily interchangeable without the need to adapt any other part of the analysis code.
-If, for example, we want to try the popular :mod:`support vector machine
-<mvpa2.clfs.svm>` (SVM) on our example dataset it looks like this:
+If, for example, we want to try the popular :mod:`~mvpa2.clfs.svm` (Support Vector Machines) on our example dataset it looks like this:

 >>> clf = LinearCSVMC()
 >>> cvte = CrossValidation(clf, HalfPartitioner(attr='runtype'))